 2) The Consumer Rights Protection Centre, to report violations of consumer rights protection regulations – if, in accordance with the Consumer Rights Protection Law, you are considered a consumer.
 Detailed information on the Consumer Rights Protection Centre, as well as the procedure for submitting complaints, is available on the CRPC website;

-3) The Financial and Capital Market Commission, which reviews complaints regarding the violation of the Payment Services Law submitted by users of payment services in the interpretation of the Consumer Rights Protection Law, provided that it has caused, or may cause, substantial damage to the interests of a group of users of such services (i.e. collective interests).
+3) The Financial and Capital Market Commission, which reviews complaints regarding the violation of the Payment Services and Electronic Money Law submitted by users of payment services in the interpretation of the Consumer Rights Protection Law, provided that it has caused, or may cause, substantial damage to the interests of a group of users of such services (i.e. collective interests).
 Detailed information on the Financial and Capital Market Commission, as well as the procedure for submitting complaints, is available on the Commission’s website.

 Any individual or legal entity may seek protection of their infringed or contested civil rights, or legally protected interests, in court.
 Therefore, civil disputes or claims arising from the business relations between BlueOrange Bank and its clients, any violation, termination, legality, validity, interpretation thereof etc. may be submitted for review to a court in the Republic of Latvia.
 If specified in an agreement between you and BlueOrange Bank, a claim may also be filed with the court of arbitration of the Association of Commercial Banks of Latvia, in accordance with the articles of association, bylaws, and regulation applicable to the court of arbitration.
 Detailed information on the Association of Commercial Banks of Latvia court of arbitration, as well as the procedure for submitting claims, is available on the Association of Commercial Banks of Latvia website.